SimonChabrier/symfonyStarterPackUser/README.md

 ### How to deploy the app for your own use

-Download it and make a composer install.
+Clone or Download it and make a composer install.
 ```
 composer install
 ```